December GoList: Top Things To Do with Kids in Boston for the Holidays

 Adults $5; Free for children (no cost to visit Santa)

 Join the Bay State Model Railroad Museum for its annual holiday celebration, one of the two times each year the museum is open to the public.
 Model train layouts include Roslindale Village circa 1940's, scenic New England, and more.
-Santa arrives in style at noon on Sunday.
-Children can visit with him at Dandelions Flower Shop, located next to the Museum entrance.
+Santa arrives in style on Saturday.